jparkington/Electric-Brew/src/README.md

 **Methodology**

-1. Billing intervals from `cmp_bills` and `ampion_bills` are expanded to daily granularity and grouped by their source, aligning them with daily meter usage data from `meter_usage`.
-This step ensures accurate association of daily charges with usage data.
+1. Expand billing intervals from `cmp_bills` and `ampion_bills` to daily granularity, grouping them by source and aligning with daily meter usage data from `meter_usage`.
+This ensures precise association of daily charges with corresponding usage data.
-2. An intermediary DataFrame is curated by merging the expanded billing data with `meter_usage`, along with dimension tables `dim_meters`, `dim_datetimes`, and billing data segregated by source.
-This provides a comprehensive dataset combining usage with billing information.
+2. Create an intermediary DataFrame by merging the expanded billing data with `meter_usage`, alongside `dim_meters` and `dim_datetimes`.
-3. The total kWh recorded for each invoice number and kWh delivered is calculated, allowing for the proportional allocation of service charges based on usage.
+3. Calculate total kWh recorded for each invoice number and kWh delivered, enabling the proportional allocation of service charges and taxes based on actual usage.
-4. For CMP billing, the data is sorted by invoice number and timestamp.
-Cumulative metrics for remaining and used kWh are calculated in reverse order, starting at the end of each interval.
+4. Sort CMP billing data by invoice number and timestamp, computing cumulative metrics for remaining and used kWh in reverse order for each interval.
-5. For Ampion billing, a similar approach is taken, but the calculation starts from the beginning of each interval, computing remaining and used kWh in ascending order.
+5. Apply a similar calculation for Ampion billing, but start from the beginning of each interval to determine used and remaining kWh in ascending order.
-6. Delivery, service, and supply costs are calculated based on the used kWh.
-These metrics reflect the cost components associated with electricity delivery and usage.
+6. Calculate delivery, service, and supply costs based on the used kWh, reflecting the various cost components associated with electricity delivery and usage.
-7. The final fact table is assembled with all necessary fields and a unique identifier `id` is assigned to each row, providing a primary key.
+7. Assemble the final fact table with all required fields, assigning a unique identifier `id` to each row as a primary key.
-8. The table is saved as a `.parquet` file in the specified `modeled` directory, with `snappy` compression and partitioned by `account_number` for optimized storage and query performance.
+8. Save the table as a `.parquet` file in the specified `modeled` directory, utilizing `snappy` compression and partitioning by `account_number` for enhanced storage and query efficiency.

 **Returns**